juliapampus/DataspaceConnector/docs/pages/deployment/kubernetes.md

   - name: registry-credentials
 ```

-**3. Mounted Directory**: In the example, the secret containing the key- and truststores as well as
+Mounted Directory: In the example, the secret containing the key- and truststores as well as
 the configuration file is mounted to the pod at `/connector-certs`.
 For the connector to find the
 certificates, the paths in the `config.json` have to be set to `/connector-certs/[certificate name]`.
 Alternatively, you can change the mount path of the secret at `volumeMounts`.